 The most common types of securities fraud are theft (conversion of funds), Ponzi schemes, boiler room fraud, elder abuse, and pump and dump schemes.

-Why Us?Iorio Altamirano LLP has extensive experience in holding financial advisors and financial institutions accountable for wrongful conduct.
+Why Us?Iorio Altamirano LLP has extensive experience in protecting retail investors by representing investors, brokers, and whistleblowers.
+Our primary practice involves representing investors and holding financial advisors and financial institutions accountable for wrongful conduct.

 We have litigated claims before both FINRA and JAMS for retail and institutional investors across the continental United States and Puerto Rico.
 We also represent retail and institutional international investors with assets in the United States that have suffered investment losses because of misconduct by a broker-dealer under FINRA jurisdiction.

-August M. Iorio is a securities arbitration attorney with nearly ten years of experience representing investors.
+August M. Iorio is a securities arbitration attorney with over ten years of experience representing investors.
 Throughout his career, Mr. Iorio has handled over 600 cases from inception...

 Jorge Altamirano focuses on the representation of defrauded investors.
 He has handled hundreds of FINRA arbitration claims and has worked closely with retail and institutional...